 1. Practice Identifying Degrees and Leading Coefficients

 - Tip: Regularly practice with a variety of polynomials.
 Start with simple examples and gradually increase the complexity.
 Pay attention to polynomials with missing terms or those written in non-standard form.
-For example, ( P(x) = 5 - 3x^2 + x^5 ) should be rearranged as ( P(x) = x^5 - 3x^2 + 5 ) to correctly identify the degree as 5 and the leading coefficient as 1.
+Take this: ( P(x) = 5 - 3x^2 + x^5 ) should be rearranged as ( P(x) = x^5 - 3x^2 + 5 ) to correctly identify the degree as 5 and the leading coefficient as 1.

 2. Master Polynomial Long Division